isiahmeadows/mithril.js/design/future-utils.md

 This can eventually include others, too, and is meant to be the catch-all kitchen sink of stream operators as long as they're reasonably useful and not too niche.
 It's not the main module because you generally don't need these (for example, `on` - event handlers are usually good enough, and attributes), but it's there in case you need at least some of them.

-## List diff

-This is exposed under `mithril/list-diff`, and is useful when you need to apply Mithril's diffing algorithm before actually rendering the list.
-This is out of core because the internal diff/patch algorithm is actually stateful and operates on the IR directly, while this is necessarily a separate, second implementation emulating it for simple immutable lists of objects.

-- `diff = new ListDiff.Keyed(initialValues, getKey?)` - Create a keyed diff tracker
-- `diff = new ListDiff.Unkeyed(initialValues, getType?)` - Create a typed diff tracker
-- Diff trackers:
-	- `diff.all` - Get the list of all values.
-	- `diff.isRemoved(index)` - Get whether the value at `diff.all[index]` is being removed.
-	- `diff.update(nextValues)` - Update for next list of values
-	- `diff.flush()` - Flush last update
-	- `diff.scheduled` - Get the number of yet-to-be-flushed updates

-Notes:

-- Keys are treated as object properties, just like keys in Mithril's internal keyed diff algorithm.
-- Types are compared by referential identity, just like keys in Mithril's internal unkeyed diff algorithm.
-- Internally, I'd do a form of generational mark-and-sweep:
-	- When adding a key, it starts at the global diff counter.
-	- I'd increment all retained values' counters on update.
-	- On flush, I'd remove all counters at 0 and then decrement the global diff counter and all remaining value counters.

-This is *not* part of the MVP, but exists as part of the necessary standard library.
-It's a separate unit because it's hard to get right, but several relatively low-level async things like lists of transitioned elements and lists of elements linked to remote resources need it to perform proper caching aligning with Mithril's internal behavior.

 ## List transition API

 This is exposed under `mithril/transition-list` and depends on `mithril/list-diff` (for `TransitionKeyed` only) and `mithril/transition` (for both).